jinghuazhao/INF/docs/csd3/README.md

 # CSD3

-**NOTE**: now merge.sh and INTERVAL-rsid.ini works directly to the original INTERVAL bgen files.
+**NOTE**: now merge.sh and INTERVAL-fm.ini works directly to the original INTERVAL bgen files.
 The alphabetical list is as follows.

 ## 3d scatter plot